 Abstract:

-The northern segment of Mt Gaoligong serves as an extension of the Tibetan Plateau.
-Due to its high altitude, complex terrain, and difficulties in replenishment for monitoring teams, wildlife monitoring in this area is particularly weak.
-Therefore, it is necessary to conduct a fundamental survey of the bird and mammalian biodiversity in this region, to understand the status and spatial distribution patterns of its resources.
-Based on these findings, adjustments to corresponding survey monitoring and conservation management measures are deemed necessary
+The northern section of Gaoligong Mountains is the southern extension of the Qinghai-Tibetan Plateau.
+Due to its high altitude, complex terrain, and difficulties in replenishment for monitoring teams, wildlife monitoring in this area is particularly weak, especially in high altitude areas.
+Therefore, it is necessary to conduct a fundamental survey of the bird and mammalian biodiversity in this region, grasp its resource status and spatial distribution law, and adjust its corresponding investigation, monitoring and protection management measures accordingly.
+From May 2018 to November 2019, using infrared camera technology, an investigation was conducted at different altitudes on the western slope of the northern section of Gaoligong Mountains.
+A total of 22 mammal species belonging to 13 families and 6 orders, and 43 bird species belonging to 15 families and 4 orders were recorded, including four national first-class protected wild animals, namely, Asian Golden Cat (

 Catopuma temminckii), Himalayan Takin (